From risk to advantage: why manager engagement is the game-changer in 2025

 Long-term vision and short-term execution.

-Engagement, as reported by Gallup, is one of the most comprehensive people metrics we have, integrating strategy, leadership, performance, accountability, communication, learning, development, and performance [3].
+Engagement is one of the most comprehensive people metrics available, integrating leadership, strategy, accountability, communication, learning, development, and performance.
+[3].

 And the cost of disengagement is not abstract.